LoretaKv/react-exam/all-in-one-spot/README.md

 It was build on Node package Manager via file package.json.

-Also was used the following dependencies: node.js, My SQL database, and Mui Material.
+Also was used the following libraries: node.js, My SQL database, and Mui Material.

 To start the project simply entrer npm start and you will get it running.